onqtam/headjack/src/motivation/possibilities.md

     - Market for intermediate processed results & indexes so that not everyone needs to reinvent the wheel and build the same set of algorithms and infrastructure over and over again - creating a market for the information pipeline by division of labor & specialization.
 Any intermediate data structure could be checked for validity based on the inputs - albeit slow.
 Test but verify - opaque processing rules.
 No more algorithmic black boxes.
 Batch processing - web-scale services do that all the time and plenty of work is done on results that are minutes or even hours outdated

+- Data can be decoupled from the presentation layer
+    -
+    - since message types
+We can “version control” frontends and request them by URI from anywhere Unstoppable software/media